d3adb5/helm-unittest-action/README.md

 of Helm, to overcome GitHub API rate limits.
 If not given, refer to the [azure/setup-helm][setup-helm] README for more information.

+### Unittest Version

+`unittest-version` can be set to an empty string, or to `latest`.
+This allows a github variable to be used to "pin" a version, or to use latest since you cannot set a variable to an empty string.

 ### Installation mode

 The `install-mode` input controls how `helm-unittest` should be installed.